Amazon Go: Locations

+Amazon Go's cashierless layout and technology, branded as "Just Walk Out", is also used in cashierless stores with other brands and inside facilities such as airports and sports venues.

 Stores

 In its report on the opening of the first location, The Wall Street Journal said that Amazon planned to open at least three stores, each with a different format.
 In October 2016, Business Insider reported that they had seen internal Amazon documents detailing plans to open as many as 2,000 stores over the next ten years.
 This was refuted by an Amazon spokesman, who insisted the company was still learning.

 The Verge reported that the first store was scheduled to open to the public in early January 2017, preceded by a December 2016 beta version for Amazon employees only.
 At 1800 sqft it was only the size of a corner convenience store.
 By October 2017, the store had yet to open to the public due to issues with the technology tracking over 20 people at one time.
 The public opening finally took place on January 22, 2018.

 In addition to stocking name brands and local brands, the store sells many of Amazon's house brands, such as Wickedly Prime and 365.
 A second Downtown Seattle location at the Madison Centre opened on August 27, 2018.
 The third Amazon Go store, at the Troy Block complex in South Lake Union, is the second largest at 2,100 sqft and opened in September 2018.

 In May 2018, The Seattle Times reported that Amazon was planning to open Amazon Go stores in Chicago and San Francisco; and in September, it was confirmed that the company planned to open a store in New York City.
 In September 2018, Amazon Go opened its first location outside of Seattle at the company's offices in the Chicago Loop.
 That same month, Bloomberg News reported Amazon was considering plans to open as many as 3,000 Amazon Go locations across the United States by 2021.
 An Amazon Go location was opened in San Francisco on October 23, 2018, at 98 Post Street.